mfindley/MayflyStreamLogger/README.md

 Mayfly implementation of Swiss stream logger.

-we are implementing https://www.mdpi.com/1424-8220/19/21/4645/htm using a EnviroDiY Mayfly board designed by the Stroud Center.
+we are implementing https://www.mdpi.com/1424-8220/19/21/4645/htm using an EnviroDiY Mayfly board designed by the Stroud Center.